RideXpress/docs/architecture/anypoint-platform-architecture/7-software-development-lifecycle.md

 Flows and variables will follow the camelCase standard.
 For API generated flows we'll keep the out-of-the-box convention.

-The main difference between these two is variables should have simple names while flows should be named as actions.
+The main difference between these two is variables should have simple names while flows should be named as actions followed by the suffix `Flow`.

 ```
 Variables: